-This topic contains 55 replies, has 13 voices, and was last updated by Thomas white 2 months, 3 weeks ago.
+- This topic has 55 replies, 13 voices, and was last updated 11 months, 1 week ago by Thomas white.

 (Context: Three weeks ago, the attack from the Old Masters and a group of cyborgs penetrated deep into Oasis and resulted in much of the Fringe – as well as many other citizens – having a fragment of their souls stolen, the Council dying, and Duke appointing a council of three to oversee the city and himself Commander over them.
 Magistrate Sheppard, former Councilman Rex, and Kestrel the Siren are serving as the Triumvirate.